What Are the Most Common Types of Data Masking?

 When to Use Deterministic Data Masking

-This form of masking is often praised for its consistency.
 Since values are masked consistently across data stacks, users can expect their data to be masked and protected whenever they require access.
-It is also celebrated for its simplicity, but we’ve noted that this can also be a weakness.
+It is also celebrated for its simplicity, but as we’ve noted, this can also be a weakness.

-Deterministic data masking may be helpful to use in limited cases where data is not at an increased risk of breach.
-Regardless of the level of risk, however, it will still remain easier to reverse-engineer than more dynamic approaches to masking.
-Even though deterministic masking can be applied simply and logically, it alone may not be the best choice for protecting your sensitive data.
+Deterministic data masking is useful in limited cases where data is not at an increased risk of breach.
+Regardless of the level of risk, however, it will still remain easier to reverse-engineer than more dynamic masking.
+Although deterministic masking is simple and logical, it alone may not be the best choice for protecting your sensitive data.

 Real-Time (“On-the-Fly”) Data Masking

-The second less common type of masking, real-time data masking takes a very conservative approach to protecting data.
-Instead of masking entire data sets while accessing or copying them like DDM and SDM, this method pulls and masks data ad hoc as it is requested by applications or users.
-It is applied when data is sent between production and testing or development environments, and requires much less storage than methods like SDM that require whole copies to be made.
+Real-time data masking takes a very conservative approach to protecting data.
+Instead of masking entire data sets while accessing or copying them like DDM and SDM, this method masks data ad hoc, as it is requested by applications or users.

-This method is inherently more secure than deterministic and static data masking, as data is masked case-by-case to ensure protection and compliance.
+Real-time data masking is applied when data is sent between production and testing or development environments, and requires much less storage than methods like SDM since no data copies are required.
+This is inherently more secure than deterministic and static masking, as data is masked case-by-case to ensure protection and compliance.

 When to Use Real-Time Data Masking

-However, the drawback of real-time data masking’s ad hoc nature is that it is inherently less scalable than a dynamic form.
-Masking data on a case-by-case basis might work on a small scale, but as an organization grows and evolves its data stack, number of data sources, and number of data users, it becomes increasingly difficult and time-consuming to mask on-the-fly.
+However, its ad hoc nature makes real-time masking inherently less scalable than a dynamic approach.
+Masking data on a case-by-case basis might work on a small scale, but as an organization grows its number of data sources and users, it becomes increasingly difficult and time-consuming to mask on-the-fly.

 Which is the Best Type of Data Masking?

-Immuta’s Data Security Platform provides organizations with a holistic, consistent, and scalable model that automatically applies dynamic data masking to protect sensitive data.
-With room to adapt, our platform ensures that your data can be masked dynamically now and into the future.
+The Immuta Data Security Platform provides you with a holistic, consistent, and scalable model that automatically applies dynamic data masking to protect sensitive data.
+With flexibility and agility, the platform de-risks your data so you can deliver new value from it.

-To see how creating a policy in Immuta enforces data masking at scale, try our new hands-on walkthrough demo.
+To see how creating a policy in Immuta enforces data masking at scale, request a demo with our team today.

 Data Masking 101: A Comprehensive Guide